Kelian98/Easy-astrophotography-equipment-control/README.md

 > Note 1 : I have attached my Raspberry Pi with velcro strips, it works great.

-> Note 2 : As you can see, I still have crazy long cables hanging on this picture.
-Since, I have replaced them with shorter cables and tied them up.
+> Note 2 : As you can see, cable management is very important to keep everything steady on the scope, which I haven't done yet.

 ## 2. Equipment needed